remiteeple/your-first-minute-on-a-server/README.md

 sudo shutdown -r now
 ```

-> **NOTE**: If you're following along with the guide you can wait until the end to preform this action.
+> **NOTE**: If you're following along with the guide you can wait until the end to perform this action.

 ## Disabling Root User

-Disabling the root account is a safe action that removes the poteintial risk of a bad actor gaining access to it.
+Disabling the root account is a safe action that removes the potential risk of a bad actor gaining access to it.
 We disable the account instead of removing it as that may cause issues if for whatever reason the root user is later needed.

 To disable the root user use the following command: